 OTs should be creative problem solvers.

-Occupational therapist have to be extremely creative to be able to help an individual return to whatever occupation that individual needs or is interested in returning to.
+Occupational therapists have to be extremely creative to be able to help an individual return to whatever occupation that individual needs or is interested in returning to.

 For example, I recently had a patient who had sustained a cerebrovascular accident (CVA).
 (Commonly referred to as a ‘stroke’, CVA is when brain cells do not get enough oxygen due to a sudden blockage.)
 Prior to his CVA he had participated in his company’s 24-hour bike relay.
 My patient had voiced to me that he didn’t want to miss it this year.
 This is when, as a therapist, you think, “how can I make this happen?
 How can we break this activity down to make him successful?”
 And then…you have your “ah-ha” moment where you find that creative solution.